 The Abillama family’s home in Lebanon is the sort of building that could only exist in a country with centuries of diverse historical influences under its belt.
 Built around an original single-story house with a central hall and four adjoining rooms, the complex was later expanded with the addition of an upper storey and a stunning Italian Renaissance-inspired loggia looking out over its grounds and the sea beyond.

 The building suffered a major setback during the country’s civil war (1975 to 1990), when a grenade severely damaged it.
 In 2003 it was overhauled all over again, with a bold restoration and modern addition that pays homage to the existing traditionalist architecture while also pulling it beautifully into the twenty-first century.
 In contrast with the almost soft lime-washed sandstone of the surviving older sections of the house, the new addition - a living room and three children’s bedrooms - is polished and modern.

 Design the perfect pieces of furniture for your home, no matter how high the luxury of the environment, with the USM Haller system.
-You can start designing custom pieces today with our interactive online configurator, or get in touch now to work with our experts in furniture design on the right pieces for your home.
-You can also buy pre-configured pieces from our online shop.
+You can start designing bespoke pieces today with our interactive online configurator, or get in touch now to work with our experts in furniture design on the right pieces for your home.